semrush/intergalactic/website/docs2/components/slider/slider.md

 the hover effect is not applied to the slider.
 The slider knob moves according to the value entered in the input.

-@table-caption Slider with linked input in active state
+Table: Slider with linked input in active state

 | State        | Description          | Appearance example   |
 | ------------ | -------------------- | -------------------- |